tesslinzz/ReceiptProcessor/README.md

 3. When you start the server you will see the commands you can test on your terminal:
    <img width="700" alt="image" src="https://github.com/user-attachments/assets/de76b1f1-15a7-411d-a6d3-3dfd4febf212" />
 4. Test out the application:
+   - Test with Postman:
+    I have exported the collections for easy access and execution.

    - Test with the test cases I have added in routes/routes_test.go:
      I have written a script to test them out: run_tests.sh please run the below command
      ```bash
      ./run_tests.sh

    - Test with the terminal command:
-     Submit receipt1(you can also change to other receipt: receipt2, receipt3, receipt4, empty, missingFeilds, wrongType):
+     Submit receipt1 with the below command (you can also change to other receipt: receipt2, receipt3, receipt4, empty, missingFeilds, wrongType):
      ```bash
+     curl localhost:8000/receipts/process --include --header "Content-Type: application/json" -d @receipts/receipt1.json --request POST
+     ```
-         curl localhost:8000/receipts/process --include --header "Content-Type: application/json" -d @receipts/receipt1.json --request POST you will get a string of ID "4f51cb00aa6a2376ae553c4963a08a52c1ceacd8527c4b4008c13ee7ebc1c467", then you can use the copy and paste the id into the below command for the points
+       you will get a string of ID, then you can use the copy and paste the id into the below command for the points

       ```bash
       curl http://localhost:8000/receipts/{id}/points
-  - Test with Postman:
-    I have exported the collections for easy access and execution.